Mark Green (Tennessee politician): 2020

 In the 2020 Republican primary, Green was unopposed.
 On November 3, he defeated Democratic nominee Kiran Sreepada and two independents with 69.9% of the vote.

 2022

 In the 2022 Republican primary, Green was unopposed.
 On November 8, he defeated Democratic nominee Odessa Kelly with 60.0% of the vote.

+2024

+In the 2024 Republican primary, Green was unopposed.
+On election day, he defeated Democratic nominee Megan Barry with 59.5% of the vote.

 Tenure

 After incumbent U.S. Senator Lamar Alexander announced he would not seek reelection in 2020, Green was considered a likely candidate for the seat.
 But on July 11, 2019, he announced that he would not be a candidate.

 In late February 2021, Green and a dozen other Republican House members skipped votes and enlisted others to vote for them, citing the ongoing COVID-19 pandemic.
 But he and the other members were actually attending the Conservative Political Action Conference, which was held at the same time as their slated absences.
 In response, the Campaign for Accountability, an ethics watchdog group, filed a complaint with the House Committee on Ethics and requested an investigation into Green and the other lawmakers.

+In August 2022, Business Insider reported that Green had violated the Stop Trading on Congressional Knowledge (STOCK) Act of 2012, a federal transparency and conflict-of-interest law, by failing to properly disclose a purchase of stock in NGL Energy Partners worth between $100,000 and $250,000.
+In a closed-door GOP meeting in 2024, Green called Secretary of Homeland Security Alejandro Mayorkas "a reptile with no balls."

+On February 14, 2024, Green announced that he would not run for re-election, but he reversed this decision on February 29.
+On July 29, 2024, Green was announced as one of seven Republican members of a bipartisan task force investigating the attempted assassination of Donald Trump.

+On June 9, 2025, Green announced his intent to resign from Congress following the passage of the One Big Beautiful Bill Act due to a private sector employment opportunity "too exciting to pass up".
+However, he said he will remain in Congress until "the House votes once again on the reconciliation package", setting a potentially unprecedented case of conflict of interest of being employed by a private entity while voting in Congress.
+On July 4, 2025 it was announced that he will resign on July 20, and the 2025 Tennessee's 7th congressional district special election will be held to elect his replacement.